 What Kind of Housing the Minimum Wage Will Get You in Each State

-The minimum wage is the lowest legal wage that businesses can pay their workers.
-The U.S. current national minimum wage is $7.25 per hour in 2020.
-This equates to $15,080 per year for a full-time job.
-This works out to more than the federal poverty level for a single person.
+The minimum wage is the lowest legal wage that businesses can pay their employees.
+The U.S. current national minimum wage is $7.25 per hour.
+Congress established the minimum wage in 1938 to stop employers from exploiting workers.

-Minimum Wage Statistics
+Minimum Wage and Housing

-Where Could You Live on Minimum Wage?
+Where Could You Live on the U.S. Minimum Wage?

-Some cities still have low-cost options in older parts of town.
+An informal search on Apartments.com revealed that some cities still have low-cost options in older parts of town.
 These tend to be in areas with a low standard of living.